yav1987/resume/index.md

-I'm a Front-end Web Developer and designer motivated by the art of coding and design with 8+ years' of experience.
-Enthusiastic and passionate about the Web Development process interaction / design / technology.
-Detail and perfection is the perfect path for any project to be successful, every pixel, and every line of code counts.
+I'm a Front-end Web Developer/Designer motivated by the art of coding and design with 8+ years' of experience.
+Enthusiastic and passionate about the Web Development process interaction and technology.
+Detail and perfection is the perfect path for any project to be successful, every pixel, every line of code counts.
 <br><br>
 ## Work Experience
 <hr>